kylew239/kylew239.github.io/_portfolio/crazyflie.md

 ![visualize]({{ site.url }}{{ site.baseurl }}/assets/images/crazyflie/visualize.png)

-## Light Paiting with Multiple Drones
+## Light Painting with Multiple Drones
 I modified the ROS2 nodes so that multiple drones can be added by just changing the launch file and the `config.yaml` file.
 For the video demo at the top of this page, the following changes were made:
 * The URI's of the additional drones were added to the `light_painting/config/config.yaml` file
 * I created the `light_painting/launc/light_paint_three.launch.py` file by duplicating the `flight` and `led` nodes multiple times, with different names and colors for each drone